whaakman/azure-docs.nl-nl/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

 #### <a name="add-the-following-static-fields-to-the-program-class-in-programcs"></a>De volgende statische velden toevoegen aan de **programma** klasse in Program.cs.

-Gebruik deze velden voor het bijhouden van de status van de toepassing.
+Deze velden gebruiken voor het bijhouden van de status van de toepassing.

     /// <summary>
     /// A static reference to the text writer to use for logging.